nishib/companyresearchtool/VERCEL_SETUP.md

-# Vercel Deployment Guide - FULLY FIXED
+# Vercel Deployment Guide

-## ✅ All Deployment Issues RESOLVED
+## ✅ Pino-Pretty Error - COMPLETELY FIXED

-- ✅ Pino-pretty error completely fixed
-- ✅ 404 NOT_FOUND error resolved
-- ✅ JSON parsing errors eliminated
-- ✅ Configured for **Gemini API** (your API key)
-- ✅ Browserbase integration working
-- ✅ Vercel serverless functions properly structured
+The "unable to determine transport target for pino-pretty" error has been **completely resolved** for Vercel deployment.

 ## What Was Fixed